NJ (908) 688-5577

 Research has indicated that running injuries may be prevented when the runner has good form, a strong body, and proper footwear.
 These three components may help to keep running movements consistent.
 It may also be useful to implement a warm up before a run.
 This can consist of running in place with your knees up, followed by leaning forward and running for several yards.
 The force of impact may be lessened when an effort is made to run quietly.
 Quietly running may shorten your stride, which can make it easier to land on the midfoot.
 Please consult with a podiatrist if you would like additional information about specific running techniques that can help to prevent injuries.

 All runners should take extra precaution when trying to avoid injury.
-If you have any concerns about your feet, contact one of our podiatrists of Advanced Podiatry.
+If you have any concerns about your feet, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 How to Prevent Running Injuries